planetlambert/turing/GUIDE.md

 > The "computable" numbers may be described briefly as the real numbers whose expressions as a decimal are calculable by finite means.

-#### Number Theory 101:
+#### Number Theory 101

 - $\mathbb{N}$ ([naturals](https://en.wikipedia.org/wiki/Natural_number)): $0$, $1$, $2$, ...
 - $\mathbb{Z}$ ([integers](https://en.wikipedia.org/wiki/Integer)): $-2$, $-1$, $0$, $1$, $2$, ...
 - $\mathbb{Q}$ ([rationals](https://en.wikipedia.org/wiki/Rational_number)): $1$, $\tfrac{1}{2}$, $\tfrac{7}{44}$, ...
 - $\mathbb{R}$ ([reals](https://en.wikipedia.org/wiki/Real_number)): 1, ${\sqrt {2}}$, $\pi$, ...

 The real numbers are all numbers which are not imaginary.
-When he says "expressions as a decimal", he is simply saying that he wants to deal with strings of numbers ($0.333...$ rather than $\tfrac{1}{3}$) and in fact he will further limit this to binary ($0.010101...$).
+When he says "expressions as a decimal", he is simply saying that he wants to deal with strings of digits ($0.333...$ rather than $\tfrac{1}{3}$) and in fact he will further limit his numbers to just binary digits ($0.010101...$).

-By "calculable by finite means" he means that there must be some rule to arrive at the number without simply just infintely listing every digit.
+By "calculable by finite means" he means that there must be some rule to arrive at the number without just infintely listing every digit.
 For example, we can describe $0.0101010101...$ finitely by saying you can repeat $01$ infinitely.

 Of course, there are infinitely *random* real numbers.
 Whether or not we can calculate these numbers by finite means is a major area of the paper.